BrendanrBoone/GymRoutineGenerator/README.md

 ### To do

-> add clock and day selector on homeScreen
+> add day selector on homeScreen - hopefully it's possible to make the drawer screen from the bottom. may be a challenge tomorrow.
 > create two different screens for RoutineScreen: one as a list, another as flashcards; button on top right to toggle between them; make routines stored in appcontext

 > rework to gym counter app